charlescc/workflow.js/README.md

 ###workflow.js
-A clean, composable way to manipulate sequences of values with asynchronous functions.
+*A clean, composable way to manipulate sequences of values with asynchronous functions.
-Multi fork tree structure is recommended;
+Multi fork tree structure is recommended*

 Dealing with control flow in heavily asynchronous code can be a big challange.
 Without any helper functions the code can easily degenerate into a christmas tree shape because of the callback of a callback of a callback syndrome.